 The Assistant Director, Residential Education & Assessment, position is currently vacant so in the interim please contact Ron Trunzo, Associate Director, Residential Life and Student Conduct, at email@example.com.

 FYRE Associates are Ithaca College faculty or staff members who are selected to work with students as part of FYRE.
 FYRE Associates play an integral role in success of our first‐year students by providing leadership for the educational and experiential initiatives within each FYRE residential cluster at Ithaca College.
 Each year, with the support of student staff, FYRE Associates direct the execution of “Student Learning Initiatives” during the academic year in the area of Diversity & Inclusion, Sustainability, and Social & Emotional Learning.
 (SLO Initiatives are events, campaigns, or other learning strategies that further students understanding of a specific learning outcome.)

-If you are interested in becoming a FYRE Associate, are a first-year student with questions about your FYRE Associate, or have other questions about this topic, please contact Samantha Stafford, Assistant Director for Residential Education & Assessment, at firstname.lastname@example.org.
+If you are interested in becoming a FYRE Associate, are a first-year student with questions about your FYRE Associate, or have other questions about this topic, please contact Ron Trunzo, Associate Director, Residential Life and Student Conduct and Community Standards, at firstname.lastname@example.org.

 If you have more questions about the First-Year Residential Experience program, you may contact us at email@example.com, or at 607-274-3141.

 A Residence/Community Director (RD/CD) is a professional staff member who lives on campus and selects, trains and supervises our undergraduate Residential Life staff (Resident Assistants).
 Each RD manages the operational functions of one to six residence halls and/or apartment areas which house from 307 to 694 students.
 The Residence Director frequently meets individually with students to discuss roommate concerns, talk about transitional issues or conduct hearings.